LeoLuxo/textris/README.md

 ## Score saving

-Scores are saved in a custom file named scores located in the shell's work current work directory.
+Scores are saved in a custom file named scores located in the shell's current work directory.
 To disable score saving and loading, change the SAVESCORE variable in textris.py.

 ```python